Kim Kardashian launches private equity firm SKKY Partners

 The trio’s new business plans to make both control and minority investments in companies.

-The Skims founder told WSJ, the idea of working closely with entrepreneurs to help them grow companies is what attracted her to the idea of starting SKKY.
+Kardashian, who also founded SKIMS “shapewear,” told WSJ that the idea of working closely with entrepreneurs to help them grow companies is what attracted her to the idea of starting SKKY.
 She said she would bring her own experiences from her various businesses to help others.

 “The exciting part is to sit down with these founders and figure out what their dream is,” she said.
 “I want to support what that is, not change who they are in their DNA, but just support and get them to a different level.”